-AH1320 Medical Terminology - Etymology
+ST1313 Medical Terminology

-This course introduces elements of medical terminology, such as the etymology of words used to describe the human body.
+This course identifies and explains the medical vocabulary and the terms that relate to the anatomy physiology, pathological conditions, and treatment of selected systems.
 Students learn to apply proper terminology and spelling for major pathological conditions.
 Study of the formation of medical terms from their Greek and Latin roots is designed both to build vocabulary and to teach the use of medical dictionary is also studied.
+It compares and contrasts the different body systems.
+Students define and describe the function of each system of the body.
+Upon completion of this course, students should be able to pronounce, spell, and define medical terms as related to selected body systems and their pathological disorders.